 - Community contacts and useful links — links to Indigenous events, history and local community support services and news.

-- Indigenous Services — our team supports Indigenous students and promotes Indigenous culture and education at University of the Sunshine Coast.
+- Indigenous Services — our team supports Indigenous students and promotes Indigenous culture and education at USC.

-- Reconciliation Action Plan — University of the Sunshine Coast's commitment to reconciliation
+- Reconciliation Action Plan — USC's commitment to reconciliation

 - Welcome to Country and Acknowledgement of Traditional Custodians—acknowledges the Traditional Custodians of the lands on which the University is located.